Essays and Other Writing

 You are not the self you know.
 Look at your

 The self you know is smoke.
 You are the living flame of life.

 In addition to the essays here, you can read The

 Natural Contemplative Blog.

-Audio versions of some of these essays are also available, as well
+Audio and video versions of some of these essays are also available, as well

 as some older essays.